lbryio/lbry-docker/contrib/systemd-cloud-init.md

   - echo "Good to go."
 ```
  * You can leave everything above as it is, to use the default configuration, OR
-   you may edit the config in the box to your own liking.
+   you may edit the config in the box to your liking.
      * For instance, if you wanted to run in [regtest
        mode](https://lbry.tech/resources/regtest-setup), you would set
        `regtest=1` in the first section under `write_files`.
      * You can also edit the config files at any later point in `/etc/lbry`,
        after you create the droplet.
- * Select your SSH key so you can login.
+ * Select your SSH key so you can log in.
  * Give it a good hostname.
  * Click Create.